Moodyw03/MemoMingle/README.md

 ### Live Version

-Explore the live version of "MemoMingle," now hosted on Vercel!
-Experience the full functionality of our project by visiting [MemoMingle Live Site](https://memomingle.vercel.app/).
+Explore the live version of "My Cloud Diary," now hosted on Vercel!
+Experience the full functionality of our project by visiting [My Cloud Diary Live Site](https://myclouddiary.vercel.app/).

 ### Local Development

-Interested in contributing to or exploring "MemoMingle" locally?
+Interested in contributing to or exploring "My Cloud Diary" locally?
 You can interact with our GitHub Repository by either cloning or forking it.
 Here's how:

 ### Cloning the Repository

 Cloning creates a local copy of our repository on your computer or a remote server, allowing you to sync changes.
-To clone the "MemoMingle" repository, follow these steps:
+To clone the "My Cloud Diary" repository, follow these steps:

-1. Visit the "MemoMingle" GitHub Repository at [MemoMingle Repository](https://github.com/Moodyw03/MemoMingle).
+1. Visit the "My Cloud Diary" GitHub Repository at [My Cloud Diary Repository](https://github.com/Moodyw03/MemoMingle).
 2. Click the "Code" button above the file list.
 3. Choose your preferred method (HTTPS, SSH, or GitHub CLI) and copy the provided URL.
 4. Open your Git Bash or Terminal.